timmyomahony/django-blog-examples/readme.md

 This repository contains examples from django related blog posts on http://timmyomahony.com

-To set it up as a working repository:
+To set it up as a working repository (with django 1.6):

     mkvirtualenv django-blog-examples --no-site-packages
     workon django-blog-examples